WallStreetMojo

 Scroll Bars in Excel

-There are two scroll bars in excel, one is a vertical scroll bar which is used to view the data in excel from up and down and another scroll bar is horizontal scroll bar which is used to view the data from left to right, we can hide or unhide the scroll bar from the Options category in the files tab where we will find the advanced tab and option to hide scroll bars.
+There are two scroll bars in Excel: a vertical scroll bar is used to view the data in Excel from up and down, and another scroll bar is a horizontal scroll bar used to view the data from left to the right.
+We can hide or unhide the scroll bar from the "Options" category in the "Files" tab, where we will find the "Advanced" tab and the option to hide scroll bars.

 Scroll Bars in Excel

-If you are having a huge set of data that has been entered in the Microsoft Excel spreadsheet, then you will surely need to use the Function of Scrollbars in Excel.
-The interactive scrollbar in Microsoft Excel is very much beneficial for users to use Excel when filled with lots of data.
-You don’t have to type a particular value manually to go to the required cell.
-You can easily use the scroll bar for selecting the values from a supplied list, which also saves your time.
+If you have a huge set of data inserted into the Microsoft Excel spreadsheet, you will surely need to use the function of scrollbars in Excel.
+The interactive scrollbar in Microsoft Excel is very beneficial for users to use Excel when filled with lots of data.
+You do not have to type a particular value manually to go to the required cell.
+You can easily use the scroll bar to select the values from a supplied list, saving your time.
 Let us show you how to create a scroll bar in Microsoft Excel.

-I have taken the data of 35 States in India, according to the Census 2011.
-You can see in the screenshot below that the data is not viewable in the complete format on a single screen.
+We have taken the data of 35 states in India, according to the census 2011.
+You can see in the screenshot below that the data is not viewable in the full format on a single screen.

 Scroll Bar in Excel Example 1

-Now, we will create scroll bars in excel for the above set of data, with the help of which a window will display only 10 states at a time.
+Now, we will create scroll bars in Excel for the above data set, with the help of which a window will display only 10 states at a time.
 When you change the scroll bar, the data will change dynamically.
-Let’s follow the procedures, which have been explained with screenshots for better understanding.
+For better understanding, let us follow the procedures, which have been explained with screenshots.

 • You have to get your data in place in a managed way.
 You can see it in the screenshot given below.